AbbVie presses case for Shire deal in discreet roadshow

 AbbVie has already made clear it wants to start serious talks with Shire and gain access to its books to get more clarity on sales prospects for certain key drugs, although it has not ruled out going hostile.

-In contrast to Pfizer’s (PFE.N) recent high-profile - and unsuccessful - bid for AstraZeneca (AZN.L), AbbVie’s pursuit of Shire is much more low key, reflecting the U.S. company’s publicity-shy nature and the lack of a big political dimension to the proposed takeover.
+In contrast to Pfizer’s recent high-profile - and unsuccessful - bid for AstraZeneca, AbbVie’s pursuit of Shire is much more low key, reflecting the U.S. company’s publicity-shy nature and the lack of a big political dimension to the proposed takeover.

 Gonzalez has eschewed media interviews during his round of meetings with investors this week.